-A commonly asked question for those embarking on a gluten free diet – “Is quinoa a safe alternative to eat?”
+A commonly asked question for those embarking on a gluten free diet – “Is quinoa gluten free?”

 Quinoa is actually not a grain.
 It is a pseudocereal seed used by many as a gluten free grain substitute.

 It is a commonly used staple crop in South America, specifically grown in the Andes.
 Quinoa has a favorable protein content and contains a number of minerals and B-vitamins.
 With the popularity of the gluten free diet on the rise, interest in quinoa has skyrocketed, and it is being touted as a safe and healthy alternative to wheat, barley, rye and other gluten-containing grains.
 Ergo the question – Is quinoa a safe gluten free food?

 The Problem With Quinoa…

 Technically, quinoa is gluten free.
 However; the processing of the pseudo-grain is often performed in facilities that also process other grain-based foods.
 This is where cross-contamination becomes a major issue.
 A recent study found that 41% of processed products randomly pulled from grocery shelves contain enough gluten to cause damage to those with gluten sensitivity.
 As stated above, quinoa is a seed.
 One of the problems with seeds in general, is that they are particularly hard to digest.
 Many seeds contain gluten like proteins and chemical compounds called lectins.
 Many of the lectins and gluten based components have been shown to created digestive suppression and inflammatory problems in humans, and they are known contributors to autoimmune disease.

 Is Quinoa Gluten Free?

-Technically speaking quinoa is gluten-free based on the definition of gluten created for those with celiac disease.
-However; quinoa does have “gluten like” storage proteins that can mimic proteins found in wheat, barley, and rye.
+Is quinoa gluten free?
+Technically speaking quinoa is gluten free based on the definition of gluten created for those with celiac disease.
+However, quinoa does have “gluten like” storage proteins that can mimic proteins found in wheat, barley, and rye.
 The obvious question is: are these storage proteins sufficiently similar to traditional glutens that they could cause an immune reaction in celiac patients or in patients with other forms of gluten sensitivity?
 According to new research, the answer is yes…